So you’re single on Valentine’s Day? Is that making you feel down or lonely? Have you ever thought about why that is?

 I’ve been single for a number of years now and I couldn’t care less about the fact that I’m single on Valentine’s Day and the reason for that is because:

 My happiness is not dependent on another person

 And neither should yours be.

-As far as I’m concerned this is a complete cop out and the only thing it will lead to is dysfunctional and unhappy relationships.
+As far as I’m concerned that is a complete cop-out and the only thing it will lead to is dysfunctional and unhappy relationships.
 Absconding from responsibility for your own happiness is a recipe for disaster.

 I have watched so many friends, including myself in my younger years, bounce from relationship to relationship just because they (and I) hadn’t worked out how to be happy for themselves first.

 Of course, it’s easier to be happy with your life when you’ve got someone smiling at you telling you you’re beautiful (or handsome) and that they love you.

 Unless you have chosen that person wisely, however, which is unlikely if you’re just desperate to be with someone, your life is not actually going to improve because of that person’s presence.
 All you will have done is put a bandage over the things you weren’t happy with in your own life before.

 You have just hidden them under another person’s affections.